tensorflow/mlir-hlo/stablehlo/docs/status.md

 provide new implementations where none exist.

-This live document is for the developers and the users to track the progress on various aspects of the opset - pretty printing, verification, type inference, specification, interpreter etc.
+This live document is for the developers and the users to track the progress on various aspects of the opset - specification, verification, type inference, pretty printing, interpreter, etc.

 ### How to use it